Natural Ways to Fall Asleep Faster: 15 Proven Sleep Hacks

 ✔ Practice belly breathing to activate the parasympathetic nervous system.

-Check out our full guide on Breathing Exercises for Sleep
+Check out our full guide on Breathing Exercises for Better Sleep

 10. Read a Book Before Bed